emulsify-ds/emulsify-website/src/pages/docs/emulsify-drupal/faq/upgrading.md

 1. Install the base theme: `composer require drupal/emulsify`
 2. Enable the base theme and it's helper module: `drush pm:enable emulsify_tools && drush theme:enable emulsify`
-3. Uninstall the theme existing theme: `drush theme:uninstall [theme_name]`
+3. Uninstall the existing theme: `drush theme:uninstall [theme_name]`
-   - [OPTIONAL] If you wish to keep the existing theme's name for rename the old theme directory to something else (e.g., `THEMENAME_old`) and rename the old theme's info.yml file as well (e.g., `THEMENAME_old.info.yml`)
+   - [OPTIONAL] If you wish to keep the existing theme's name, then rename the old theme directory to something else (e.g., `THEMENAME_old`) and rename the old theme's info.yml file as well (e.g., `THEMENAME_old.info.yml`)
 4. Generate an Emulsify subtheme: `drush emulsify [theme_name]`
 5. Copy your `components/` directory from the old theme into the new theme directory.
 6. Review the old theme's `package.json` for any customizations or additional packages/libraries.
 Compare this to [Emulsify Core's](https://github.com/emulsify-ds/emulsify-core/blob/main/package.json) `package.json` file to help determine packages/libraries not part of the base installation.